This post may contain affiliate links. Please read our disclosure policy.

 - Change the Size: You could make these apricot kiffles larger without much adjustment beyond the bake time.
 I would not suggest making them smaller, because the smaller the kolaches, the more likely to pop open.

 - Change the filling: Apricot, cherry and poppyseed are three of the most popular traditional fillings.
-You could also make the walnut filling from my Hungarian walnut rolls as well!
+You could also make the walnut filling recipe from my Hungarian walnut rolls as well!

 For the Pastry: